omogiafoh/omogiafoh/README.md

 <p><strong> Hello! 👋 </strong></p>
 <p><strong> I'm Halimah Omogiafo! </strong></p>

-I’m building <a href="https://www.koody.co" target="_blank">Koody</a>, a personal finance app and stock market research platform.
+I’m building <a href="https://www.koody.co" target="_blank">Koody</a>, a personal finance app and stock market research platform, to help people make better-informed financial decisions.

 I started learning to code a few years ago, and it’s increasingly becoming one of my favourite things to do 😊